snakescott/idontsupportjoi/README.md

 # idontsupportjoi
-analysis of data surrounding Joi Ito and the media lab
+Analysis of data surrounding support of Joi Ito at the MIT Media Lab in the wake of [his interactions with Jeffrey Epstein](https://www.media.mit.edu/posts/my-apology-regarding-jeffrey-epstein/).

 ## Context